akankshabajpai999/akankshabajpai999/README.md

 #### About Me

-I am a data analytics professional with experience across various sectors.
-Currently, I work as a Graduate Assistant and an Analytics Consultant, where I've enhanced manufacturing efficiency and aided in increasing cost savings for small businesses.
-My background includes roles as a Senior Analyst at Accenture, focusing on customer attrition reduction, and a Data Analyst at WNS Global Services, specializing in fraud detection and customer retention.
-Previously, I served as an Analyst & BI Developer at Tata Consultancy Services, optimizing operational efficiencies.
-I am pursuing a Master of Science in Business Analytics at the University of Cincinnati, holding certifications from MITx and Microsoft, and have a deep skill set in data analysis, statistical modeling, and machine learning.
+I am a passionate data science enthusiast, currently harnessing advanced analytics to enhance manufacturing efficiency and drive cost savings as a Graduate Assistant and Analytics Consultant.
+With a rich foundation in tackling complex challenges—from reducing customer attrition at Accenture to detecting fraud at WNS Global Services—I thrive on transforming data into actionable insights.
+At the core of my academic pursuit, I am advancing my expertise in Business Analytics at the University of Cincinnati, complemented by certifications from MITx and Microsoft.
+My journey is fueled by a relentless curiosity to uncover patterns, predict outcomes, and innovate within the vast landscape of data science and machine learning.

 #### My GitHub Stats